Common Renovation Mistakes

 When planning out your renovation project, focus your energy (and money) on the areas that are most frequently used.
 Generally, you should focus the majority of your budget on areas like the master bedroom, the living room and the kitchen.

-Moving around your electricals and plumbing can be extremely costly, so if possible, you should try to leave them in the same location.
+Moving around your electricals and plumbing can add significant costs.
+So if it’s possible to work around the existing pipes and electrical systems, you should try to leave them in the same location to avoid unnecessary expenses.